lgw2/lgw2.github.io/_teaching/csci112-fall-2023/classwork/classwork17.md

 ## Autograder

-You can run the autograder yourself by running
+You can run the autograder by running

 ```
 /public/classwork/week9/wed/autograder.sh
 ```

-The `autograder.txt` file will be created or replaced.
-You may get a few lines of output about not being able to remove files, etc. This is okay.
+The file `autograder.txt` will be created with your score.

 ## Grading turnaround